dewanshkumar123/ML-Projects/README.md

 # ML-Short-Projects
-This repository contains a number of Machine Learning projects done by me as a part of Machine Learning (ES335) Course
+This repository contains a number of Machine Learning projects done by me as a part of Machine Learning (ES335) Course.

 ## Image Reconstruction Using Random Fourier Features (RFF)